MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

    :::image type="content" source="media/atp-stopnquarantine-file.png" alt-text="The stop and quarantine file action center" lightbox="media/atp-stopnquarantine-file.png":::

    - **Submission time** - Shows when the action was submitted.
-   - **Success** - Shows the number of devices where the file has been stopped and quarantined.
+   - **Success** - Shows the number of devices where the file was stopped and quarantined.
    - **Failed** - Shows the number of devices where the action failed and details about the failure.
    - **Pending** - Shows the number of devices where the file is yet to be stopped and quarantined from.
 This can take time for cases when the device is offline or not connected to the network.